 The new law should help to combat this, allowing honest companies to be more respected; for if companies know they can get away with making things up, then what’s the point in being genuine?

-With the new EU law under construction, there is certainly hope for the future on regulating the lies of giant companies claiming to be green.
+With the new EU law under construction, there is certainly hope for the future on regulating the lies of giant companies claiming to be green (like the infamous H&M’s case).
 However, with controversy over whether there should be a legal definition for greenwashing or not, it appears holding companies accountable will remain difficult for now.